 The recent investigation by the DEA was based, in part, on the inaccurate reporting, or lack of reporting, of pharmaceutical sales between RDC and Linden Care.
 Prior to going out of business, it is believed that Linden Care was one of the largest, if not the largest, distributors of Subsys in the nation.

-McEldrew Young Purtell’s initial investigation of the allegations against INSYS identified the critical role that Linden Care played as the leading dispenser of Subsys throughout the country.
-The complaint filed by McEldrew Young Purtell on behalf of its client was the only one to name Linden Care as a defendant in the INSYS qui tam lawsuit.
-Although the case against INSYS has settled, McEldrew Young Purtell’s suit against Linden Care and Belhealth Partners is currently pending before the United States District Court for the Central District of California.
+McEldrew Young Purtell Merritt’s initial investigation of the allegations against INSYS identified the critical role that Linden Care played as the leading dispenser of Subsys throughout the country.
+The complaint filed by McEldrew Young Purtell Merritt on behalf of its client was the only one to name Linden Care as a defendant in the INSYS qui tam lawsuit.
+Although the case against INSYS has settled, McEldrew Young Purtell Merritt’s suit against Linden Care and Belhealth Partners is currently pending before the United States District Court for the Central District of California.

 The False Claims Act

 The INSYS case demonstrates the importance of whistleblowers in identifying and reporting fraud.
 Fraud against the government takes many forms, and employees and contractors are often in the best position to detect and report such conduct.
 The government simply doesn’t have the resources to identify and prosecute every instance of fraud.
 Consequently, many unscrupulous actors continue to defraud the government, and American taxpayers, for years without detection or prosecution.